 Famous individuals are often imitated.
 This statement is also true for this dish.
 Different Laing versions sprung across the Philippines.
 While some added more ingredients, others used alternative ingredients.
 Even though several versions are around, the three key basic ingredients for the dish remain: Coconut milk, dried, Taro leaves, and Thai chili (siling Labuyo).

 What I’m about to show you is not the original Bicol recipe.
 This is the recipe that I grew-up eating.
 I must admit that the original recipe really tasted great (especially when dried fish is present).
 I should have showed the original recipe but that is something that I’m not used to prepare.
 Since all my audience deserves the best, I decided to show this tried and tested variation.
+So that you can have many options, I prepared laing in many ways and featured it in this Filipino food blog.
+Here is another laing version that you might like.
 Enjoy!

 Try this delicious Laing Recipe and let me know what you think.